jrekier/minimal-mistakes/_pages/about.md

   image: /images/nightsky.jpg
 ---

 It so happens that sometimes, at work or in other situations, I have to solve problems of math, physics or whatever ...
-In such cases, I am happy to find that someone had the same problem before I was obliging enough to share his/her solution on the web.
+In such cases, I am happy to find that someone had the same problem before and was obliging enough to share his/her solution on the web.

 If any thought has the potential to spark curiosity and new ideas, it is worth sharing.
 Hopefully someone might find an interest in what I write.